 The speech was followed by group sessions discussing 3 cases: new music, a classical music competition and a rock/ pop festival from Croatia.
 Not only the difficulties where worked out but also how to encounter them in new ways and with the help of digital tools.
 Get your own impression: here is a video of that day.

 On the last day the STAMP partners’ associates came together to discuss how all this input could feed in to general guidelines so the wider public from the music sector can benefit from this gathering.
-Stay tuned as in 2018 a handbook will be published which you will be able to download for free!
+Stay tuned as we will soon publish our work as an online course!

 If you don’t want to miss any news about the STAMP activities and products, subscribe here to the newsletter.